bcit-ci/CodeIgniter/user_guide_src/source/general/controllers.rst

 CodeIgniter has an output class that takes care of sending your final rendered data to the web browser automatically.
-More information on this can be found in the :doc:`Views <views>` and :doc:`Output Class
+More information on this can be found in the :doc:`Views </general/views>` and :doc:`Output Class
-<../libraries/output>` pages.
+</libraries/output>` pages.
 In some cases, however, you might want to
 post-process the finalized data in some way and send it to the browser yourself.
 CodeIgniter permits you to add a method named ``_output()`` to your controller that will receive the finalized output data.